 3. Unforgiveness can lead to depression

 A study led by Italy’s Department of Education in 2019 shows unforgiveness was related to hedonic balance (HB) and depression.
 In contrast, forgiveness is effective in regulating and reducing depression.

-Dysfunctional or aggressive behaviors triggered by anger, severing ties with friends, or ruminating others a danger can lead to depressive thoughts, loneliness, and guilt.
+Dysfunctional or aggressive behaviors triggered by anger, severing ties with friends, or ruminating others can lead to depressive thoughts, loneliness, and guilt.
 [Deffenbacher et al., 1996]

 - God commands us to forgive because unforgiveness cause bitterness.
 (Ephesians 4:31-32)